V-HLLA/starter-rmtdev/README.md

 This is a fork of the original **React + TypeScript + Vite** template.
 I’m using this repository to follow along with a Next.js/React course, making incremental commits for each lesson.

 ## Learning Goals
-- Implement concepts from each lesson with separate commits (e.g., "Lesson 118: Components Overview").
+- Implement concepts from each lesson with separate commits.
 - Gain hands-on experience with React, TypeScript, and Vite in a structured way.
 - Experiment with ESLint configurations and best practices for production-ready applications.